Tecnativa/docker-duplicity/README.md

 - `backup`: Executes an immediate backup with default options.
 - `restore`: Restores immediately with default options.
 Most likely, you will need to use it with `--force`.
+- `/etc/periodic/daily/jobrunner`: execute immediately all jobs scheduled for daily backups.
+  Change `daily` for other periodicity if you want to run those instead.

 ## Testing your configuration